 Chief Operating Officer of BAE Systems, Inc.

-Tom Arseneault is the chief operating officer of BAE Systems, Inc., responsible for driving operational performance and delivering key business objectives across the enterprise, to include leading the Inc. Strategy and Corporate Development team.
+Tom Arseneault is the chief operating officer (COO) of BAE Systems, Inc., responsible for driving operational performance and delivering key business objectives across the enterprise, to include leading the Inc. Strategy and Corporate Development team.

 Throughout his career, Arseneault has consistently demonstrated his ability to lead complex organizations responsible for fulfilling critical and technologically challenging missions.
 Recently he served as president of the company’s Electronic Systems sector, responsible for the sector’s operations spanning commercial and defense electronics markets, and its broad portfolio of vehicle and mission critical electronic systems.
 Previously, he was executive vice president of BAE Systems’ Product Sectors, responsible for articulating and executing a vision that drove optimal business performance across the Electronic Systems and legacy Land & Armaments businesses.